-For sale: Tata plant with 350 workers
+Tata plant with 350 workers up for sale

 Tata Steel: Cogent plant in Newport up for sale

-Tata Steel has put its Cogent electrical steel plant in Newport up for sale.
+Tata Steel has put its Cogent electrical steel plant in Newport, which employs 350 people, up for sale.

-Tata said it is a responsible seller and the decision will allow the company to focus on its core business, making products for the automotive, construction, engineering and packaging industries.
+Tata said the sale will allow them to focus on making products for the automotive, construction, engineering and packaging industries.

-The steelworkers union, Community, says it is "yet to be persuaded" of the case for a sale.
+A steelworkers union says it is "yet to be persuaded" of the case for a sale.

 Cogent is one of five sections of Tata Steel Europe which are being put on the market - with sites in the Midlands, Germany, Sweden and Turkey affected.
+In total these five businesses employ 1,100 people.

 - 'Hair's breadth' from Tata Steel takeover